harvardinformatics/nextflow-workshop/hello-nextflow-simple/README.md

 ## README for hello-nextflow-simple

 This is the repo for our tool hello-nextflow-simple!
 This tool takes a CSV of greetings, converts them to upper case and saves each greeting as its own text file.
+For each greeting in the CSV, this workflow will generate a greeting-output.txt file and an UPPER-greeting-output.txt file.

 ```mermaid
 flowchart TB